 Welcome to my site.
 My name is Gytis Dudas and Iā€™m a scientist at Vilnius Universityā€™s Life Sciences Center (in Lithuania) who works on viruses.
 My interests very broadly cover the evolution and ecology of (RNA) viruses from the most closely related lineages in an outbreak setting to radical changes viruses undergo over (presumably) geological timescales.

-I have worked with SARS-CoV-2, Ebola, MERS-corona-, and Zika viruses on the genomic epidemiology side, studied influenza B, anelloviruses (that oneā€™s DNA!), and various metagenomically discovered viruses through a more evolutionary biology lens, and Iā€™m currently fascinated with the evolution of Orthomyxoviridae on longer timescales.
+I have worked with SARS-CoV-2, Ebola, MERS-corona-, and Zika viruses on the genomic epidemiology side, studied influenza B, anelloviruses (that oneā€™s DNA!), and various metagenomically discovered viruses through a more evolutionary biology lens, and Iā€™m currently fascinated with the evolution of Orthomyxoviridae on longer timescales broadly and the short-term evolution of orthomyxovirus Wuhan mosquito virus 6 specifically.
 Highly customised data visualisations of phylogenetic trees using baltic, a simple tree parser/visualisation code with plenty of flexibility that I wrote, is one of my signatures.

 If you spot the occasional paper that doesnā€™t look virus-y Iā€™ve probably contributed analyses or data visualisations to it and would be happy to contribute to yours if the problem is interesting and visualisation challenging enough.